csells/fibscli/README.md

 ![screenshot](readme/screenshot.png)

 # TODO
-- show the "hit" pieces on the bar
 - undo during a turn before it's confirmed
 - allow moves from the bar
 - calculate legal moves from the bar